bradenwalker/mymoviedb/readme.md

 gulp
 ```

-Gulp should open a new browser window for you, but if it doesn't, just point your browser to
+Gulp should open a new browser window for you, but if it doesn't, just point your browser to:

 ```
 localhost:3000